Eastern Rukum District: Hashish Ban of 1976

-Once considered one of the most prosperous region of western Nepalese hills, being one of the principal producer of world renowned Nepali hashish, eastern Rukum was among the heartland of legendary cannabis production providing sufficiently to the outside market, even commanding premiums in India during World War II.
+Once considered one of the most prosperous region of the western Nepalese hills, being one of the principal producers of world renowned Nepali hashish, eastern Rukum was among the heartland of legendary cannabis production providing sufficient to the outside market, even commanding premiums in India during World War II.
 This abundance was reflected in the dressings of local Magar women who were once wearing silver coin necklaces and gold jewelries.
-The plant's bark was used to make ropes, fibers to make bags and its fine threads were used in clothings and hashish was grown and collected as any other product instead of narcotics.
+The plant's bark was used to make ropes, fibers to make bags and its fine threads were used in clothing and hashish was grown and collected as any other product instead of narcotics.

 This social affluence came to an abrupt halt in 1976 when the Government of Nepal enacted the Drug Trafficking and Abuse Act, largely from the political pressure of the United States of America and Narcotics International, lobbied by the president Richard Nixon.
 The Nepalese government responded with Drug Trafficking and Abuse Act banning marijuana and hashish in return for American economic aids projects (USAID) in this region - leading to numerous arrests, private land property where marijuana was grown was revoked and given back to the state and farmers were forced to eradicate their marijuana fields before the activity of USAID projects.
 Although King Birendra made two visits in 1983 and 1988 and promised further economic aid in the region, there was a perception that the actual beneficiaries of the development aids were few elites instead of the local majority, creating further spike in inequality.